joeshaw/doc-extract/README.md

     doc-extract ./example example.txt

-Source files are processed in a predictable order:
+Source files are processed in lexicographic order, _except_ that a file named `doc.go` gets highest priority.

-1. A file name matching the package name (for instance, `main.go` in a `main` package)
-2. `doc.go`
-3. lexicographic order

 Comments within a file are processed in the order they appear.

-This predictable ordering allows you to add, for instance, a header to the output file by adding it to one of the special cases that are processed first.
+This predictable ordering allows you to add, for instance, a header to the output file by adding it to `doc.go`.

-## Example ##
+## Example

 In the `example` directory is an [example using API Blueprint](example/README.md).

-## Motivation ##
+## Motivation

 This tool is especially useful for extracting documentation from comments when GoDoc isn't appropriate.
 For example, documentation for